Multimedia

 Analyzes levels used in modern video games.
 Integrates both functional and aesthetic level design, level pacing and flow, player goals, and fun factor.
 Prerequisites: MM 121 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Explores producing video and live events for client-oriented projects.
+Explores producing video and branded media for client-oriented projects.
 Includes the intake and initial design process, scope development, pre-production, client communication, and meeting deadlines for specified deliverables.
-Prerequisites: MM 235, MM 260.
+Prerequisites: MM 235, MM 260, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 224.
 Drone Videography.
 3 Credits.